Obentemiller/neurama/README.md

 # neurama
-A lightweight and efficient implementation of neural networks in C++ with support for SGD and Adam.
+A lightweight and efficient implementation of neural networks in C++.

 ## Features